 In compliance with the requirements of Title IX, Moravian College does not discriminate on the basis of sex and does not tolerate such harassment or discrimination by or against any member of our campus community, including students, faculty, administration, governance, and visitors.
 Deep respect for others is fundamental to the Moravian College community and underlies our sexual harassment, sexual misconduct, and non-discrimination policies.
 Institutional policies and resolution processes are outlined in detail in the student, employee, and faculty handbooks.

-The College is committed to stopping, preventing, and remedying the affects sexual harassment and sexual misconduct.
-We strongly encourage all members of our campus community to report incidents of sexual harassment and sexual misconduct and specifically require all faculty and staff members to do so (see Am I Obligated to Report?).
+The College is committed to stopping, preventing, and remedying the affects of sexual misconduct.
+We strongly encourage all members of our campus community to report incidents of sexual misconduct and specifically require all faculty and staff members to do so (see Am I Obligated to Report?).
 Incidents involving minors must also be disclosed to PA ChildLine immediately.
-Additional information about campus crime, state laws, and disclosures related to sexual misconduct can be found in Moravian College’s Annual Security Report.
+Additional information about campus crime, state laws, and disclosures related to sexual misconduct, as well as PA statutes, can be found in Moravian College’s Annual Security Report.

 Emergency situations should be reported to: